yxnan/arm2gas/README.md

 ## Cautions

-By default (without `--strict`), for those directives that have no equivalentin GNU format, `arm2gas` will try best to convert and generate warning information on the specific line.
+By default (without `--strict`), for those directives that have no equivalent GNU format, `arm2gas` will try best to convert and generate warning information on the specific line.
 Therefore, a 'warning' does **NOT** necessarily mean no issue, please check the conversion result to ensure it works as expected.

-Note that `arm2gas` will *assume that the input file is in the **correct** syntax*, otherwise, the conversion result is **UNEXPECTED**
+Note that `arm2gas` *assumes that the input file is in the **correct** syntax*, otherwise, the conversion result is **UNEXPECTED**

 ## TODO